Brütal Legend: Art design

 The art style for the game was based on the work of Frank Frazetta and inspired by heavy metal and rock album covers.
 The team only considered the addition of elements to the artwork if they felt it would be something that could be seen on such covers.
-The setting includes hot rod-like engines that grow from the earth like a "V8 Truffle Of Speed", with design inspired by the designs of Ed "Big Daddy" Roth.
+The setting includes hot rod–like engines that grow from the earth like a "V8 Truffle of Speed", with designs inspired by those of Ed "Big Daddy" Roth.
 The art team wanted to avoid creating "another brown-gray game", and strove to use the wide color palettes that are associated with heavy metal art.
 Cutscenes in the game use the game's engine, though some pre-recorded scenes from the engine have also been prepared with the help of Tasha Harris, a former Pixar employee who helped to animate character's faces during cutscenes.

 The game features over 80 unique characters in addition to the main protagonist, Eddie Riggs.
 Initial designs for Riggs was modeled after Lemmy Kilmister, and though the model was changed, the signature vest, tour pass and cigarette of the character remained part of the character design.
 As the character continued to develop, they began to add more aspects of Black's character, an "enthusiastic fan" of music, from School of Rock.
-Ultimately, Riggs' design came to become half Jack Black and half Glenn Danzig.
+Ultimately, Riggs's design came to become half Jack Black and half Glenn Danzig.
 The art team was able to use videos of Black's performances to add additional features to the character, such as "all his crazy eyebrow stuff he does".
 General Lionwhyte, who has "fabulous hair", and his minions are based on the glam metal fad of the 1980s which displaced heavy metal to the disappointment of Schafer and other development team members, and became the opponents of the game.
 To help create a more mature game with concepts that could be used to pitch the game, the art team created several factions that represented different parts of the heavy metal experience.
 Each faction had their own "exaggerated, simplified shapes and strong silhouettes" as to help distinguish each faction while also reducing the development costs.
 Inspirations for such factions include Nordic imagery, goth metal, and the artwork of Hieronymus Bosch.
 Additional characters include headbangers, "gravediggers", and "battle nuns".
 As the game features over two hours of spoken dialog, the art team wants to make the characters' faces and performances stand out, creating "clean, easy-to-read faces".
 The team had to change from their initial cartoony textures into more detailed ones that stood out on high-definition displays while exaggerating other features of the characters.